AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

 -v, --verbose       Log debug information about each step to stdout.
 ```

-**Config examples and selections of large ribosome subunit proteins genes for human and mouse can be found in `configs/strand` directory.**
+**Examples of configs and genes lists for human and mouse datasets can be found in `configs/strand` directory.**

 <a name="strandconfig"></a>
 ### Config contents